Bill-Gray/gps_ephem/README.md

 * The code for the on-line versions of these utilities.
 I've not gotten around to documenting that as thoroughly as I should.
 To do it properly, one needs `cron` jobs on the server to update the Earth orientation parameter files,  the list of observatories,  and so forth.
 If you'd like to set up an on-line version of these tools,  please let me know,  and I'll send details.

-The various utilities can be compiled for DOS/Windows and for Linux,  and (almost certainly) *BSD and other platforms.
-But at present,  the `makefile` is for Linux builds and cross-compiling to Windows with `mingw-64`.
+The various utilities can be compiled for DOS/Windows,  Linux,  *BSD,  and (I'm reasonably sure) OS/X and other platforms.
+The `makefile` is for GNU `make' and for cross-compiling to Microsoft(R) Windows with `mingw-64`.

 These utilities rely on the following two repositories :